 Coverage may be provided by your FEHB insurance plan or other health/dental insurance.
 Be sure to check with your plan information representative to determine whether the military medical/dental facilities and/or private treatment facilities are considered preferred providers while you are in an overseas area.
 This may vary not only among plans, but between the levels available within a carrier's plan.
-Optical care is available both at the Naval facilities and in the Japanese communities.
-Japanese lens grinding is considered to be excellent.
+It should be noted that costs generally rise each fiscal year due to inflation.
+Optical care is available in the Korean communities.